robur-coop/http-mirage-client/README.md

 let tcp   = tcpv4v6_of_stackv4v6 stack

 let http_client =
-  let happy_eyeballs = git_happy_eyeballs stack dns
+  (* XXX(dinosaure): it seems unconventional to use [git_happy_eyeballs] here
+     when we want to do HTTP requests only.
+The name was not so good and we will fix that into the next release of the mirage tool.
+But structurally, you don't bring anything related to Git.
+It's just a bad choice of name. *) let happy_eyeballs = git_happy_eyeballs stack dns
     (generic_happy_eyeballs stack dns) in http_client $ default_posix_clock $ tcp $ happy_eyeballs